Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Time Synchronization

 \subsection{Packet Reception Delay}

-Considering LwIP, NetX, and NetXDuo, we study how protocol stack layers, from the 802.11 firmware up to the UDP layer, affect the delay of processing an incoming packet.
-We modified these network stacks and placed the \gls{TSF} in different layers.
+We study how protocol stack layers, from the 802.11 firmware up to the UDP layer, affect the delay of processing an incoming time synchronization packet.
+We modified these network stacks and placed the \gls{TSM} in different layers.
 Figure~\ref{fig:protoco_stack} shows these scenarios.

 Since the ultimate goal of time synchronization is to ensure all the nodes use the same clock value when adding timestamps to samples, we measured the time difference between two nodes immediately after processing the time synchronization packet.
 This experiment was repeated for over one million iterations.
 Figure~\ref{fig:time_sync_results} presents the empirical results.
 It is important to note that these results present the \textit{difference} between the delay of processing time synchronization packets by the two nodes in our testbed.
 We detail these results as follows.
+Bypassing UDP checksum (denoted as 'NC') in LwIP and NetX results in close to $\mathrm{30\:\mu s}$ error.